FOUND SUBJECTS at the Moonspeaker

 HTML isn't just good for the web, and it is not such a bad thing to learn.
 There was a time not so long ago when I built all of my presentations using HTML and ran them from the local disk using whatever web browser was available.
 No worrying about different versions of the same presentation software not understanding its own format, or crashing, or stalled transitions between slides.
 Plus far less trouble embedding content like movies and sound files, a task I see tormenting even my colleagues who are proud power powerpoint users.
 (I am not mocking them, I admire their fortitude.)
 Actually, I think it's time to return to that approach, at least for me.
 If you'd like to set up an ebook but don't want to deal with the ebook format or use a program other than your plain web browser, HTML is your ticket.
 In fact, the underlying format of ebooks is xml, which is basically HTML with a few additional features and limitations.
 So without HTML, eReaders would be basically format-locked.
 Oh, and if you wish (I concede, not likely), or in an emergency (let's hope this is not so likely as to happen), you can write and edit HTML in nothing more than a text editor, even one as awful as notepad in windows.

-Furthermore, once you know HTML, if you want, there is an all manner of useful markup languages out there you can learn quickly and make use of. xml was the trendy one not so long ago, although it isn't much fun if you don't have something to parse and display it.
+Furthermore, once you know HTML, if you want, there is an all manner of useful markup languages out there you can learn quickly and make use of.
+Xml was the trendy one not so long ago, although it isn't much fun if you don't have something to parse and display it.
 If you have an interest in typesetting and page design, or you're any sort of science student, then you will soon find yourself dealing with the LaTeX document preparation system, which is based wholly on free software available on all computer platforms.
-If you are interested in editing Wikipedia or any other wiki, you will soon pick up one of the lightweight mark up languages they use.
+If you are interested in editing wikipedia or any other wiki, you will soon pick up one of the lightweight mark up languages they use.
 Or you may end up coming to HTML from the other direction, so to speak, by learning a mark up language for a wiki first.
+If nothing else, picking up one of those lighter mark up languages will explain some of the bizarre and irritating behaviour of microsoft office products and their imitators, which have often implemented one of them (typically basic markdown) in silence.

 A foundation in a simple, easy to implement mark up language that allows the web to be built in the first place, and even facilitates learning other mark up languages that you can use to build even more of the web.
-That is emphatically something right with the web!
+That is emphatically something right with the web, especially when the source code of the subsequent web page is not obfuscated.
 (Top)

 On What's Right With the Web, Part Two (2016-02-02)